MathewKouch/tictacto/README.md

 # tictacto
-my first python mini game project
+My first python mini game and project.

+Play tic tac to on the terminal.